Go to Advanced Search

 Informed consent procedure

-B3: Consent requirement for research involving MinorsB4: Consent requirements for research involving deceased or mentally-incapacitated participants B5: Requirements of Witness for consent takingB6: What is considered "Appropriate Consent under HBRA?B7: Waivers of informed consent procedure
+B3: Consent requirement for research involving MinorsB4: Consent requirements for research involving deceased or mentally-incapacitated participants B5: What is considered "Appropriate Consent" under HBRA?B6: Additional consent requirements for tissue banking under HBRAB7: Requirements of Witness for consent takingB8: Waivers of informed consent procedure

 B14: Recruitment of research participants by External Institutions